hniska/BLETempAlert/README.md

   - Must include the protocol (http:// or https://)

 - **topic**:
-  - Your unique notification topic
+  - Your notification topic (default: "your-topic-name")
   - Keep this private to prevent unauthorized notifications
   - Used in the URL: `{server}/{topic}`